-Kelly Science and clinical
+Kelly Science and Clinical

 is currently hiring a Sub-Investigator to work part-time, onsite in Dallas, Texas for one of our clients who is dedicated to advancing medical innovation and healing technology through groundbreaking research.
 This opportunity is currently part-time (potentially 5-6 hours a day) and long term.
-This does have the potential to turn into a full-time and permanent opportunity in the future.

 Location: On-site in Dallas TX